ziord/robin/README.md

 ## Documentation

-This is still a work in progress.
-Take a look at the [examples](https://github.com/ziord/robin/blob/master/examples) for now.
+[Check out the docs](https://github.com/ziord/robin).
+You can also take a look at some [examples here](https://github.com/ziord/robin/blob/master/examples).

 ## Quick Questions